fortran-lang/stdlib/doc/specs/stdlib_strings.md

 #### Description

-Returns the number of times substring `pattern` has occurred in the input string `string`.
+Returns the number of times the substring `pattern` has occurred in the input string `string`.
 If `consider_overlapping` is not provided or is set to `.true.` the function counts two overlapping occurrences of substring `pattern` as two different occurrences.

 #### Syntax